Remote Learning Provision at Temple Moor

 Completing and submitting work

-We are aware that for some students, access to a digital device may be limited to a shared mobile phone.
-To support students, the policy at Temple Moor High school is that all students will now receive online live lessons and/or tutorials through their scheduled teachers.
+We are aware that for some students’, access to a digital device may be limited to a shared mobile phone.
+To support students, the policy at Temple Moor High school is that where it is appropriate, students will receive online live lessons and/or tutorials through their scheduled teachers.
+For example, this may occur in the event of a year group bubble collapsing.
+If a student is isolating, work can be accessed via the Classcharts platform.
 This will enable full curriculum coverage for students across Key Stages 3-5.

 Classcharts and Microsoft TEAMs can be fully used through a mobile device and work can then be completed on paper and submitted as photograph evidence on Classcharts.
 Students should continue to use their school books whenever possible if this is the case.